Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 <br/>

 To define a new substitution the following steps have to be performed:
-1. Select a property in the source JSON payload by doble click on the respective property.
+1. Select a property in the source JSON payload by double-click on the respective property.
 Then the JSONpath is appears in the field with the label ```Evaluate expression on source```
-1. Select a property in the target JSON payload by doble click on the respective property.
+1. Select a property in the target JSON payload by double-click on the respective property.
 Then the JSONpath is appears in the field with the label ```Substitute in target```
-1. Select  ```Defines device identifier``` if this propert defines the device identifier, i.e. it is mapped to ```source.id```.
+1. Select  ```Defines device identifier``` if this property defines the device identifier, i.e. it is mapped to ```source.id```.
 1. Press the add button with the ```+``` sign.

-Note: When adding a new susbstitution the following two cosistency rules are checked:
+Note: When adding a new substitution the following two cosistency rules are checked:

 1. Does another substitution for the same target property exist?
 If so, a modal dialog appears and asks for confirmation to overwrite the existing substitution.
 1. If the new substotution defines the device identifier, it is checked if already another substitution exists defining the device identifier.
 If so, a modal dialog appears and asks for confirmation to overwrite the existing substitution.